 15. Constant Contact

 I’d be willing to be that you have an email list plugin on your site from some provider to collect your users’ information.
 Nearly everyone who has a WordPress site does as well.
 That’s why you can make a lot of money with this one.
-The Constant Contact affiliate program is incredibly well-made. you get $5 for anyone who signs up for a free trial, so they don’t even have to buy anything.
+The Constant Contact affiliate program is incredibly well-made (read our review and overview of Constant Contact here). you get $5 for anyone who signs up for a free trial, so they don’t even have to buy anything.
 As many trials as you generate, you get a fiver.
 And if anyone becomes a paid customer, you get $105.
 No percentages and no recurrences, though, unfortunately.
 But it’s a high flat-rate for a referral, and anyone who pays for free trials at all is worth mentioning.
 Also, Constant Contact as a company is reliable and highly reviewed, so you aren’t risking your reputation by promoting them.

 Affiliate Payout: $5 per free trial, $105 for each paying customer | More information